-- For PC Users:

-- O A modem or other device capable of connecting to the Internet.
-It is possible to connect with a modem, but a high speed connection is strongly .

-- o Processor: Core 2 Duo/ equivalent or better processor (Dual Core processor strongly recommended)

-- Operating System: Windows XP Service Pack 3 or newer with current updates installed.

-- o Memory: 2+ Gigabytes RAM Memory or higher
+- For PC Users: - o A modem or other device capable of connecting to the Internet.
+A high speed connection is strongly recommended. - o Processor: Intel I3/ equivalent or better processor (Dual Core processor strongly recommended) - Operating System: Windows 7 or newer with current updates installed. - o Memory: 4 Gigabytes RAM Memory or higher

 - o Hard drive: 120 Gigabyte or higher

 - o Speaker (built-in or external)

 - o Microphone (built-in or external)

-- o Monitor with 1024 x 768 pixel resolution or better

 - For Mac Users:

-- O A modem or other device capable of connecting to the Internet.
-It is possible to connect with a modem, but a high speed connection is strongly recommended.
+- A modem or other device capable of connecting to the Internet.
+A high speed connection is strongly recommended.

-- o Processor: PowerPC G4 or Intel
+- o Processor: Intel I3/equivalent or better

-- Operating System: OS X 10.4.9 or newer
+- O Operating System: MAC OS X 10.6 (Snow Leopard) or newer

-- o Memory: 2+ Gigabytes RAM Memory or higher
+- o Memory: 4 Gigabytes RAM Memory or higher

-- O Hard drive: 120 Gigabyte or higher
+- o Hard drive: 120 Gigabyte or higher

 - o Speaker (built-in or external)

 - o Microphone (built-in or external)

-- o Monitor with 1024 x 768 pixel resolution or better

 - Tablets and Smart Phones: